 Hillsborough County is New Hampshire’s most populous county, with more than 410,000 residents.
 Its largest city is Manchester, which is also the biggest city in the state.
 In Manchester, the total tax rate is 23.68 mills.
 The average effective property tax rate in Hillsborough County is 2.23%.

-Located in central New Hampshire, north of Hillsborough County, Merrimack County has the 3rd highest property tax rates of the states ten counties.
-The average effective property tax rate in Merrimack County is 2.20%.
+Located in central New Hampshire, north of Hillsborough County, Merrimack County has the fourth highest property tax rates of the state's 10 counties.
+The average effective property tax rate in Merrimack County is 2.39%.

 The largest city in Merrimack County is Concord.
-The total mill rate in Concord for 2014 was 26.81 mills.
-Of that, over half went to schools.
-11.60 mills was collected locally for schools, along with the state education rate of 2.60 in Concord.
+The total mill rate in Concord is about 28.19 mills.
+Of that, more than half went to schools.
+The municipality collected about 15 mills for schools, and the county collected 2.75.

 Thinking about buying a home in the White Mountains?
-Central New Hampshire’s Grafton County is a good choice, and offers residents (relatively) low property tax rates.
-The average effective property tax rate in Grafton County is 1.86%, 3rd lowest in the state.
+Central New Hampshire’s Grafton County offers residents relatively low property tax rates.
+The average effective property tax rate in Grafton County is 2.03%, good for third lowest in the state.

-Belknap County, which runs along the western shores of Lake Winnepesaukee, has among the lowest property tax rates in New Hampshire.
-In Laconia, the largest city in the county, the 2014 mill rate was 22.40 mills.
+Belknap County, which runs along the western shores of Lake Winnipesaukee, has among the lowest property tax rates in New Hampshire.
+In Laconia, the largest city in the county, the mill rate is 20.85 mills.
 In smaller towns, however, the rate is far lower.
-In Meredith, for example, the total rate was just 14.83 mills.
+In Meredith, for example, the total rate was just 15.62 mills.